Boolooroo Rest Area — 24hr Free Camping Guide 2026 for Senior Grey Nomads

 - Use offline navigation and confirm the rest area name before the final approach.

-- Watch for loose gravel at the entry and exit.
+- Watch for loose gravel at the turn-in and exit.

-- Do a slow lap first if space permits, especially with a long caravan.
+- Do a slow lap first if space allows, especially with a longer caravan.

-- Choose a flatter section if you have mobility issues or need easy toilet access at night.
+- Choose a flatter section if you have mobility issues or expect night toilet visits.

 10. Things seniors can do in the wider area

-Boolooroo Rest Area itself is a stopover, not a sightseeing precinct.
-But if you are not in a rush, the wider inland NSW corridor offers several low-impact activities that suit older travellers.
+Boolooroo Rest Area itself is a transit stop, not a sightseeing stop.
+But if you are not rushing through, the wider Moree district offers several gentle activities suitable for older travellers once you move into town.

 | Activity | Why seniors enjoy it | Notes |